FirstLegoLeague/displaySystem/readme.md

 This would start streaming live twitter messages in your console.
 You are now one step away from connecting everything:

-    tweet stream lego --json | node dist/src/client -n default -t twitter:add -i json
+    tweet stream lego --json | mclient -n twitter -t twitter:add -i json

-This command uses [pipes](http://en.wikipedia.org/wiki/Pipeline_(Unix)) to take the output of the `tweet` utility and *pipe* it into the `mserver` client.
+This command uses [pipes](http://en.wikipedia.org/wiki/Pipeline_(Unix)) to take the output of the `tweet` utility and *pipe* it into `mclient`.

-**By the way...** the hosted version listens to `ws://localhost:13900/` on the `default` node.
+**By the way...** the hosted version listens to `ws://localhost:13900/` on the `overlay` node.
 So you can set up `node-tweet-cli` and `mserver` locally and still use the hosted version of the display system.
 Isn't that sweet?

 Configuration
 --------------